Summer Energy Tips

 - Move a spare refrigerator out of the garage to an insulated basement or spare room.
 You’ll save money because the unit won’t have to work as hard to keep food cold.

-- Do heat- and moisture-producing jobs such as cooking, cleaning, ironing and laundry during the cooler early morning and evening hours.
+- Do chores such as cooking, cleaning, ironing and laundry during the cooler early morning and evening hours to avoid home heat buildup.

 - Air-dry dishes instead of using your dishwasher’s heat drying cycle.